nivedpatel/demo-repo/README.md

 # demo-repo
-creating my first Github repository.
+creating my first Github repository.<br>
+trying to know how changes in repos work in Github.